ismet55555/CompTIA_Linux_Plus_Notes/README.md

 # Users and Groups

-- 3 types of accounts:
+Three types of Linux user accounts:

   1. **root**